-The Health Identifier Act 2014 allows the following data to be collected and stored in your
+The Health Identifiers Act 2014 allows the following data to be collected and stored in an individual’s IHI record:

-What is the retention period for the IHI?
+What is the retention period for data on the IHI?

 Can individuals request a copy of their IHI number and their personal data held on the IHI?

-Yes, under the Data Protection Acts and the General Data Protection Regulation (GDPR) every individual has a right to request a copy of his/her information which is being processed by the HSE IHI Business Service.
-All requests from individuals for a copy of his/her information which is processed by the HSE IHI Business Service should be channelled through and managed by HSE Consumer Affairs. (http://www.hse.ie/eng/services/yourhealthservice/info/Contact/)
+Yes, under the Data Protection Acts and the General Data Protection Regulation (GDPR) every individual has a right to request a copy of his/her IHI number and any information which is being processed by the HSE IHI Service about them.
+All requests from individuals for their IHI number and/or a copy of his/her information which is processed by the HSE IHI Service should be channelled through and managed by HSE Consumer Affairs

-If an individual believes that information about them on the IHI Register is incorrect, can they ask to have the information corrected?
+If an individual believes that some information about them on the register is incorrect, can they ask to have the information corrected?